parthg1901/HederaHive/README.md

 ## State Channels (Hives)

+Let's consider a scenario where a large organization of 100 members makes 10,000 crypto transfers per month among its members.

+Hedera Network Fees - $0.0001 * 10000 = $1

+With State Channels - $0.0001 * No. of members = $0.01

+Cost Reduction = 100x

+Apart from the cost reduction, it also reduces the load on Hedera Nodes.
+Hence, improving the overall throughput of the chain.

 ![home](https://rose-melodic-felidae-510.mypinata.cloud/ipfs/QmQbYVZj6RbyAGYzQRSxsvYLkdqEWJfqUPLp5N6VoUUomK)

 - There are two types of Hives - Real Estate based Hive and Custom Hive.